szabgab/dancer-spa-book-source/manuscript/preface.md

 We will have our "Hello World" application in Dancer.
 We'll talk a bit about development environment.
 The first application will be HTML only, not really a SPA.
 We might also take a look at the same "Hello World" as a SPA.
+This includes a simple AJAX requests to get some data from the server to the application

 ### 3

 We will see another SPA which is a bit more complex - a calculator that already accepts input from the user and provides some response.
+This includes a simple AJAX requests to send some data to the server, accept and process the response.

 ### 4